Z-class Melbourne tram: History

+Despite the failure of PCC 1041, 100 Z1-class trams were ordered.
+Between 1974 and 1983, a total of 230 Z1 to Z3-class trams were built by Comeng at Dandenong.

 Between 1995 and 1999, the remaining 106 Z1s and Z2s were refurbished by Goninan.
-The bodies were overhauled in an area of Preston Workshops allocated to Goninan while the bogies were sent to Goninan's Auburn, New South Wales facility.
-On all bar four, the flap type destination displays and route number indicators were replaced by dot-matrix displays.
+The bodies were overhauled in an area of Preston Workshops allocated to Goninan, and the bogies were sent to Goninan's Auburn, New South Wales facility.
+On all except four, the flap type destination displays and route number indicators were replaced by dot-matrix displays.